 - Mortality and morbidity risks are mitigated by use of reinsurance.
 The Group allows business units to select reinsurers, from those approved by the Group, based on local factors, but retains oversight of the overall exposures and monitors that the aggregation of risk ceded is within credit risk appetite. - Longevity risk and internal experience analysis are monitored against the latest external industry data and emerging trends.
 While individual businesses are responsible for reserving and pricing for annuity business, the Group monitors the exposure to this risk and any associated capital implications.
-The Group has used reinsurance solutions to reduce the risks from longevity and continually monitors and evaluates emerging market solutions to mitigate this risk further. - Persistency risk is managed at a business unit level through frequent monitoring of company experience, and benchmarked against local market information.
+The Group has used reinsurance solutions to reduce the risks from longevity and continually monitors and evaluates emerging market solutions to mitigate this risk further.
+We are also exposed to longevity risk through the Aviva Staff Pension Scheme, to which our economic exposure has been reduced since 2014 by entering into a longevity swap and in October 2019 the scheme completed a bulk annuity buy-in transaction removing the investment and longevity risk for its members. - Persistency risk is managed at a business unit level through frequent monitoring of company experience, and benchmarked against local market information.
 Generally, persistency risk arises from customers lapsing their policies earlier than has been assumed.
 Where possible the financial impact of lapses is reduced through appropriate product design.
 Business units also implement specific initiatives to improve the retention of policies which may otherwise lapse.
 The Group has developed guidelines on persistency management. - Expense risk is primarily managed by the business units through the regular assessment of business unit profitability and frequent monitoring of expense levels.